Bourdon Effect on Pipelines

 - Pipe element internal forces.
 The checkbox “Nozzle Loads” should be checked

-If the left end of the pipe on the picture below is connected to pressure vessel nozzle or rotary equipment, then the “true” axial force in the equipment nozzle will be N (see table above).
-But when equipment manufacturers calculate allowable loads using the finite element software like PASS/NOZZLE-FEM, they assume that nozzle has the end cap and vessel is under pressure.
-This means that axial stress caused by pressure thrust is already taken account when nozzle allowable loads were calculated and should not be considered twice.
+If the left end of the pipe in the picture below is connected to the pressure vessel nozzle or rotary equipment, then the “true” axial force in the equipment nozzle will be N (see table above).
+But when equipment manufacturers calculate allowable loads using finite element software like PASS/NOZZLE-FEM, they assume that the nozzle has the end cap and the vessel is under pressure.
+This means that axial stress caused by pressure thrust is already taken into account when nozzle allowable loads were calculated and should not be considered twice.

 Hence we must exclude the pressure thrust load from the True Axial Force and use this value to compare with the nozzle allowable loads.
 This means that we must use the Effective Axial Force “R” for equipment nozzle checks.
 For example, if we connect a pipe with the end cap to the nozzle, the true True Axial Force in the nozzle wall will be

 But we should exclude the pressure thrust component from this force i.e. use the Effective Axial Force that equals zero.
-Just imagine that nozzle and the pipe both have the end caps like on the picture above.
+Just imagine that the nozzle and the pipe both have the end caps like in the picture above.
 Therefore the nozzle load will be zero.